Image cover for blog about ten tips to accelerate pen & ink drawing skills

 III.
 Have a learning plan

-To develop my knowledge of the fundamentals, I wondered what courses to take.
-At first, I took online tutorials that were either related to pen and ink or seemed exciting to me.
-Progress was sporadic.
+At first, I took online tutorials that were either related to ink mediums or seemed exciting to me.

 It wasn’t until I had a learning plan that things began to change.